txhammer68/docs/kubuntu.md

 resolvectl status
 ```
 Some useful sites to verify internet security connection <br>
+No firewall needed as most of us are behind an ISP router that has a built in firewall <br>
 [Test your connection](https://internet.nl/)<br>
 [IP Leak Test](https://ipleak.net/)<br>
 [Cloudfare Test](https://1.1.1.1/help/)<br>